 |If you’re a Patriot payroll customer and need help pulling your payroll data for the SBA PPP loan, read our help article: “I Need Payroll Data for the SBA PPP.”|

-Some of the documents you will need to pull for your Payroll Protection Loan application include:
+Some of the documents you may need to pull for your payroll protection loan application include:

 - An employee’s compensation whose principal place of residence is outside the U.S.

-- 2019 and 2020 payroll ledgers that show payroll costs by employee:
+- Payroll ledgers that show payroll costs by employee

 Do not include the following in your payroll costs: